Bira/octopus-carnival/_posts/2022-10-10-secret-of-vecna.md

     - lets-read
 ---

+(The book has an illustrated Secret of Vecna.
+I did not include the image here because it's gross.)

+This post is part of a series!
+Click [here][1] to see the other.

-I'm just gonna let y'all tell me where this one first appeared :).
-I first saw a stat block for them in Thunderspire Labyrinth, the second heroic-tier module published for 4e.
+I first saw a stat block for these in Thunderspire Labyrinth, the second heroic-tier module published for 4e.
 They appear here in revised form.

 ## The Lore